pungi-org/pungi/plugins/python-build/README.md

 Before you begin, you should ensure that your build environment has the proper system dependencies for compiling the wanted Python Version (see our [recommendations](https://github.com/pyenv/pyenv/wiki#suggested-build-environment)).

-### Using `pyenv install` with pyenv
+### Using `pungi install` with pungi

-To install a Python version for use with pyenv, run `pyenv install` with exact name of the version you want to install.
+To install a Python version for use with pungi, run `pungi install` with exact name of the version you want to install.
 For example,

-    pyenv install 2.7.4
+    pungi install 2.7.4

-Python versions will be installed into a directory of the same name under `~/.pyenv/versions`.
+Python versions will be installed into a directory of the same name under `~/.pungi/versions`.

-To see a list of all available Python versions, run `pyenv install --list`.
-You may also tab-complete available Python versions if your pyenv installation is properly configured.
+To see a list of all available Python versions, run `pungi install --list`.
+You may also tab-complete available Python versions if your pungi installation is properly configured.

 ### Using `python-build` standalone